RushingLabs/javascript-series/README.md

 This series is best explored on a device where you can comfortably use the browser's Developer Tools.

-1. Let's run JavaScript in an HTML file
-2. JavaScript file from HTML

-3. Auto-invoking functions

 ## Table of Contents

 ### Ex.
 1-1 Let's run JavaScript in an HTML file